-NUA 101 Basic Nurse Assistant 6 hrs.
+NUA 101 Basic Nurse Assistant 6 hours

-NUA 103 Nursing Assistant Practicum 1 hr.
+NUA 103 Nursing Assistant Practicum 1 hour

-TOTAL REQ QUIRED FOR CERTIFICATE 7 HRS .
+TOTAL REQUIRED FOR CERTIFICATE 7 HOURS

-Advanced Nursing Assistant\
+Advanced Nursing Assistant

 The Advanced Nursing Assistant program has been developed in conjunction with the Illinois Department of Public Health to expand on the skill level and professional opportunities of the Certified Nursing Assistant.
 Additional skills in oxygenation, wound care and sterile technique are taught, along with an expansion of professional skills and behaviors such as communication and conflict resolution.
 An expanded clinical practicum will also introduce the advanced nurse assistant to a wider variety of employment options available.